kenshr/Music-Genre-Classification/README.md

 ## <a name="data-prep">Data Preparation</a>
 Because we are dealing with audio files, the data could not simply be loaded into a dataframe and manipulated.
 Instead, I began by first writing scripts to properly access audio files from their nested directories.
 Thankfully, the creator of this dataset was very deliberate with their file structure and naming conventions, which made accessing the correct tracks easier with the os<sup>[**6**](https://docs.python.org/3/library/os.html)</sup> python package.
 Accessing specific files was important to be able to link songs with their associated metadata (i.e. genre) located on a separate .csv file.
 Once these scripts were functional, I was able to start accessing directories of audio to convert songs into mel spectrograms.

 The data was pre-trimmed into 30 second samples so I was able to convert the data directly into mel spectrograms using the Librosa<sup>[**7**](https://librosa.org/doc/latest/index.html)</sup> python package.
 I then took the matrices representing the spectrograms and stored them in an array with their corresponding genre.
-This array format was the final form of the data that was exported and used to store the input and target variables that were used to train and test deep learning models.
+This was the final format that was used to store the feature and target data for modeling.

 Later on in the project, I decided to experiment with 1D convolutional neural networks in order to better analyze long-term temporal elements of songs.
 To do this, I took the mel spectrogram matrices and broke them into sections based on their frequency ranges.
 My thought process was that I could isolate different frequency ranges in the spectrogram that correspond to different instruments used in a song and convert them to time-based 1-dimensional input channels.
 The table<sup>[**8**](https://www.cuidevices.com/blog/understanding-audio-frequency-range-in-audio-design)</sup> below shows the frequency band thresholds that I used when creating my input channels.